- Submitted by Dahlia

 Traditional Method of Grating Coconut

-Once we break the coconut, the flesh can be removed and grated.
-This can be done in the traditional aruvamanai as shown in the video and picture below.
+Grating coconut was traditionally done using the aruvamanai by our parents and grandparents.
+This is demonstrated by my helper in the video and picture below.
 This method requires little practice but is quite easy.
 I remember grating coconut in the aruvamanai even during my school days.
+So its your choice how yo prefer to grate your coconut.

 Storing Grated Coconut

 - Grated coconut perishes really fast.
 So the best option is to put it in ziploc bags or air tight containers and freeze it.
-Inside the deep freezer, grated coconut stays good for upto a month.
+Inside the deep freezer, grated coconut stays good for upto 3 months.

 When required, remove the box from the freezer and thaw for 15 minutes.
 Scrape off the required amount of coconut using a knife or fork.
 Immediately put back the box in the freezer so that it doesn't go bad.

-- The second method is to dry the cocont in hot sun or in a 100 degree F oven for 45 minutes-1 hour.
+- The second method is to dry the coconut in hot sun or in a 100 degree F oven for 45 minutes-1 hour.
+This dried coconut can be stored at room temperature itself for months.

 More Basic Recipes